isaacnmm/pestpolicy-hugo2XX/content/posts/dualshock-4-controller-review/index.md

 layout: post
 ---

-Right off, the new PS4 [controller](https://pestpolicy.com/best-controller-for-retropie/) popular as the DualShock 4 is the ultimate Sony controller, particularly considering the flaws that were in DualShock 3: poor triggers and bad sticks configuration.
+Right off, the new PS4 [controller](https://pestpolicy.com/best-controller-for-retropie/)popular as the DualShock 4 is the ultimate Sony controller, particularly considering the flaws that were in DualShock 3: poor triggers and bad sticks configuration.
 Notably, DualShock 4 is an excellent PC Wireless controller for both the hands and the eyes.

 With excellent quality, amazing buttons, and response time, youll find the DualShock 4 a great controller in your PC gaming among the best controller for PC Gaming.
 Related: [Controller for Rocket League](https://pestpolicy.com/best-controller-for-rocket-league/)